André Lotterer: Andretti (2023)

+Reserve role with Porsche (2024)

+Despite leaving Formula E full-time, Lotterer continued his involvement in the series, returning to TAG Heuer Porsche Formula E Team as their test and reserve driver.

 Personal life

 As of 2004, Lotterer resided in Tokyo, Japan.
 He has since moved to Monaco and often visits Nivelles, Belgium, the town he was raised in, as well as his hometown Renningen.
 Lotterer's hobbies outside of racing include cycling, collecting and driving classic cars, photography, driving buggies, and discovering unique foods.
 Lotterer is close friends with Jean-Éric Vergne, his teammate from 2017 to 2019, and is also friends with former racing driver - turned Audi Sport ABT Schaffler team principal, Allan McNish.